-You can specify basic BGP settings in a network template or on the device.
+You can create BGP instances in a network template or on a device.
 BGP settings specified in the network template are automatically propagated to all devices that use this template.

-Specify BGP settings in one of the following ways:
+Create a BGP instance in one of the following ways:

-If you want to manage BGP settings in a network template, in the menu, select the Network templates tab, click the network template, and select the Routing → BGP section.
+If you want to create a BGP instance in a network template, in the menu, select the Network templates tab, click the network template, and select the Routing → BGP section.

-If you want to manage BGP settings on a device, in the menu, select the Devices tab, click the device and select the Routing → BGP section.
+If you want to create a BGP instance on a device, in the menu, select the Devices tab, click the device and select the Routing → BGP section.

 In the Autonomous system field, enter the autonomous system number (from 1 to 4 294 967 295).
-The specified autonomous system will be used for all BGP instances created on this device or in this template and will be displayed in the AS field of the BGP instance.
+The specified autonomous system is used for all BGP instances created in the template or on the device and is displayed in the AS field of the BGP instance.

 Create one or more BGP instances: